chkt/eve/readme.md

 ## A minimalistic, flexible and powerful dependency injector

-eve is a small (~200 lines of executable code), self contained **dependency injector** choosing a **configuration approach** over reflection or meta-programming.
+eve is a small (~200 lines of executable code), self contained **dependency injector** choosing a **configuration approach** over reflection, annotations or similar meta-programming techniques.

 Dependencies are defined in code alongside their classes offering a high level of control over object creation, sharing and caching.